stamen/dwsd/README.md

 ## Introduction

-This workshop is designed to be very hands-on, but slightly _less_ hands-on than [Part 1: Working with spatial data for the web](http://github.com/enjalot/wwsd).
-We will use some of the same tools as we did last time (like Leaflet and D3.js), and we'll look at a few new ones (like CARTO).
+This workshop is designed to be very hands-on, but slightly _less_ hands-on than the other park of Stamen's workshop series: [Working with spatial data for the web](http://github.com/stamen/wwsd).
+We will use some of the same tools that are covered in the other class (like Leaflet and D3.js), and we'll look at a few tools specific to today's class (like [CARTO](http://carto.com)).

 We will look at many examples that can be extended as exercises, and many more examples that will give you a taste of the possibilities out there, and some leads you can follow if you want to learn more.